AchrafKassioui/Learning-iOS-Dev/README.md

 MyClass.typeMethod() // now this works
 ```

-This is a case where the technical keyword (`static`) isn't intuitive.
+This is a case where the technical keyword (`static`) wasn't intuitive to me.

-Update *2 march 2024*: it's called `static` because subclasses (not instances!) of the class can not override a method or property prefixed with `static`.
+Update *2 march 2024*: it's called `static` because subclasses (not instances!) of the class can *not* override a method or property prefixed with `static`.
 You can however define type properties that *can* be overridden by subclasses if you use the keyword `class` instead of `static`.
 For example:

 ```swift
 class MyClass {